partio-scout/reki/README.md

 # REKI
 Camp registry system that integrates with Kuksa.
 Originally developed for Roihu.

+## Developing with Docker
+### Prerequisites
+You need to install [Docker](https://docker.com) and [Docker compose](https://docs.docker.com/compose/install/).
+Nvm is also highly recommended, but you can also just install the correct (or equivalent) node version globally.
+See the correct version in the .nvmrc file.

+### Installation
+Clone this repository into a local directory.
+- If you are using nvm, run `nvm install` in that directory.
+- Run `npm install`.
+- Run `docker-compose build` to build the docker containers.

+### Running the app
+- If you are using nvm, run `nvm use`.
+- Run `docker-compose up` to start the services.

+The app is now running at `http://localhost:3000`.

 ## Developing with Vagrant
 ### Prerequisites
 You will need [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) on your machine.